SH garden trail

 Soil Health

 The Marion County Soil and Water Conservation District provides soil health and conservation resources, technical assistance, educational opportunities, and networking for farmers and gardeners.
 Conservation in agriculture improves soil health, plant health, nutrient efficiency, and the soil’s ability to infiltrate, store, and clean water.
-We hope these resources are an asset to growers and conservation partners.
+The district also assists the USDA-NRCS and the Indiana Conservation Partnership with training and adapting conservation practice technical standards and programs to small-scale and urban farms and gardens.
+We hope our resources and efforts are an asset to growers and conservation partners.

-Kevin Allison, Soil Health Specialist, Marion County SWCD
+Contact: Kevin Allison, Soil Health Specialist, Marion County SWCD

 Join our newsletter